-Although I had 3 amazing days in Koh Samui I can’t wait to go home!
+Although I just had 5 amazing days in Koh Samui I can’t wait to go home!
 Yes, this is how I feel when I am boarding a boat to Koh Tao.
-Right now I am on the Lompraya high-speed ferry that takes me from Koh Samui to Koh Tao in 2 hours for $17.
-It was my 3th time visiting Koh Samui, I really like it, but what I learned in 3 days Samui?
-I really adore Koh Tao, by far my favorite island of the Thai east coast!
+Right now I am on the Lompraya high-speed ferry that takes me from Koh Samui to Koh Tao in 2 hours.
+Price? $17!
+It was my 6th time visiting Koh Samui, I really like it, but what I learned in 3 days Samui?
+I really adore Koh Tao, by far my favorite island to visit in Thailand.

 Koh Tao vs Koh Samui

 First of all Koh Samui is huge compared to Koh Tao.
 It is the biggest island on the East Coast and is 228 km2, where Koh Tao is only 1/10 of that.
 So if you are looking for a piece of island-life then it is not hard to figure out which island you are willing to go to.
 In Koh Tao mostly everything can be done on foot where in Samui you definitely need a scooter if you want to see anything beyond your hotel.
 In Koh Tao one of the main roads, the beach road from Mae Haad to Sairee is a walking path.
 Koh Tao is much more uncomplicated and therefore its atmosphere is more relaxed.

 Koh Samui has numerous little neighborhoods and they all have their own charm and vibe.
 With local markets to explore, plenty restaurants, red light districts, disco’s, shopping malls and even a McDonalds and a Starbucks.
 There is something for everyone.